 7. Creating drilldowns/sub-processes

-Why not first have a quick look at this short video snippet:
+First, why not have a quick look at this short video snippet:

 Right click and select “Add drilldown”.
 This creates a new diagram which is the "child diagram" of this activity box.